 4.8.
 Numeric Constants

-PBP allows numeric constants to be defined in the three bases: decimal, binary and hexadecimal.
-Binary values are defined using the prefix '%' and hexadecimal values using the prefix '\$'.
+PBP allows numeric constants to be specified in one of three bases: decimal, binary and hexadecimal.
+Binary values are specified using the prefix '%' and hexadecimal values using the prefix '\$'.
 Decimal values are the default and require no prefix.